Mold Allergy: Symptoms, Testing and Natural Treatment

 Determining if You Have a Mold Allergy

 Mold doesn’t bother everyone.
-In fact, out of thousands of mold species, only a few dozens of these species will trigger any health problems, specifically allergies, according to the Asthma and Allergy Foundation of America.
-Those who are allergic to an indoor mold may experience symptoms year-round, as the symptoms are triggered by the mold spores in the environment.
+In fact, out of thousands of mold species, only a few dozen of these species will trigger any health problems, specifically allergies, according to the Asthma and Allergy Foundation of America.
+Those who are allergic to indoor mold may experience symptoms year-round, as the symptoms are triggered by the mold spores in the environment.

 People with allergies and asthma are more likely to experience allergy-symptoms to mold, as well as certain people who are more sensitive to the effects of mold, these people include, infants and children, the elderly, people whose immune systems are compromised due to HIV infection, cancer, liver disease, or chemotherapy, and people with chronic lung disease.

 Diagnosing a mold allergy, a doctor will often do skin tests or allergy specific IgE blood tests.
 They will use these different types of fungi to scratch or prick the skin to see if a reaction occurs.
 This will help indicate an allergy to mold and will allow you to properly treat the environment and yourself to minimize symptoms in the future.
-There are also newer functional labs that can be performed by functional medicine practitioners that can identify potential mold allergy.
+There are also newer functional labs that can be performed by functional medicine practitioners that can identify potential mold allergies.

 How to Detect Mold in Your Home

 Mold detection starts with smell according to Dr. Ruth Etzel, a pediatrician and medical epidemiologist with the U.S. Public Health Service, who says, “One of the things I tell people is that the nose is an excellent mold detector” (6).
 Mold has a damp, musty smell which is caused by microbial volatile organic compounds (mVOCs), which are substances that are produced by molds naturally as they grow.
-The production of these mVOCs can play a significant role on health of those exposed, as these particles are known to lead to severe symptoms upon inhalation.
+The production of these mVOCs can play a significant role in the health of those exposed, as these particles are known to lead to severe symptoms upon inhalation.

 Color, or appearance is another detection factor for mold in your home.
 There are thousands of different forms of mold, and each will have its own characteristics and appearance compared to other species of mold.
 This can help you to determine the exact form of mold growing in your home, and how toxic the mold in question is to your health.

 Lastly, the presence of water damage or a leak could contribute to the growth of mold.
-Whether you experienced flooding from a hurricane, had a broken water pipe, or a leak of your washing machine, these can all contribute to mold in your home.
+Whether you experienced flooding from a hurricane, had a broken water pipe, or had a leak in your washing machine, these can all contribute to mold in your home.
 Especially if you have had any long-term moisture problems in your house, this will eventually lead to the beginning of mold growth in your home.
 Signs of water damage can include water stains, discoloration, peeling, bubbling, or cracking of the paint or wallpaper.

 mold allergy